 Paws Abroad is an online, listing resource and network for military members to search for volunteers who are willing to board their pets while they’re deployed, TDY or fulfilling other service commitments.

-Paws Abroad allows military members register their pets and allows volunteers to register as boarders to offer their care.
+Paws Abroad allows military members to register their pets and allows volunteers to register as boarders to offer their care.
 Once an account is created, pet owners and boarders will be able to contact each other and make boarding arrangements.

 No. Paws Abroad is a listing site only.
 PA does not create boarding arrangements and is not responsible for any outcome of a boarding arrangement.
 Pet owners have the responsibility of choosing a boarder with whom they are comfortable leaving their pet(s).